Whitepaper

 Network States

-Proof of Humanity has a modular, upgradable architecture set to be developed in 2 phases, with progressively higher degree of decentralization along the way:
+Proof of Trust has a modular, upgradable architecture set to be developed in 2 phases, with progressively higher degree of decentralization along the way:

 The following section outlines the system architecture and the roles of key components.